sindresorhus/execa/readme.md

 It exposes an additional `.all` stream, with `stdout` and `stderr` interleaved.

+It can be canceled with `.cancel` method which throws an error with `error.isCanceled` equal to `true`, provided that the process gets canceled.
+Process would not get canceled if it has already exited.

 The promise result is an `Object` with `stdout`, `stderr` and `all` properties.

 ### execa.stdout(file, [arguments], [options])